researchaccelerator-hub/distributed-crawler/docs/getting-started.md

 # Getting Started

-This guide will help you set up and run the Telegram Scraper for the first time.
+This guide will help you set up and run the Distributed Crawler for the first time.

 ## Prerequisites